pyOpenSci/software-peer-review/_sources/how-to/review-triage-team.md.txt

 - to be a part of the pyOpenSci GitHub organization
 - merge permissions on [pyopensci.github.io repository.](https://github.com/pyOpenSci/pyopensci.github.io)
 - edit permissions for reviews in the software-submission repository
-- access to post in the slack pyos-updates channel
+- access to post in the Slack `pyos-updates` channel
-- an account in the [pyOpenSci discourse](https://pyopensci.discourse.group/c/pyopensci-updates/13) to post updates there.